contentstack/cli/packages/contentstack-migration/README.md

     [--config <value>] [--multiple]

 FLAGS
-  -B, --branch=<value>         Use this flag to add the branch name where you want to perform the migration.
+  -B, --branch=<value>         Use this flag to add the branch name where you want to perform the migration. (target
+                               branch name)
   -a, --alias=<value>          Use this flag to add the management token alias.
+You must use either the --alias flag or
+                               the --stack-api-key flag.
-  -k, --stack-api-key=<value>  With this flag add the API key of your stack.
+  -k, --stack-api-key=<value>  Use this flag to add the API key of your stack.
+You must use either the --stack-api-key
+                               flag or the --alias flag.
-  --config=<value>...          [optional] inline configuration, <key1>:<value1>
+  --config=<value>...          [optional] Inline configuration, <key1>:<value1>.
+Passing an external configuration makes
+                               the script re-usable.
-  --config-file=<value>        [optional] Path of the JSON configuration file --file-path=<value>          Use this flag to provide the path of the file of the migration script provided by the
+  --config-file=<value>        [optional] Path of the JSON configuration file.
+  --file-path=<value>          Use this flag to provide the path of the file of the migration script.
-                               user.
   --multiple                   This flag helps you to migrate multiple content files in a single instance.
+Mention the
+                               folder path where your migration script files are stored.

 DESCRIPTION
   Contentstack migration script.